nautobot/nautobot-app-golden-config/docs/FAQ.md

 this practice would be error prone and not follow the principal of least astonishment.
 Notwithstanding a major change in the network industry, adjusting this strategy is outside the scope of the plugin.

-Instead, it is up to the operator to ensure their configurations match exactly as the configurations show in the running configuration.
+Instead, the operator is required to ensure their configurations match exactly as the configurations show in the running configuration.
+This includes all spacing, special characters, or literally anything that result in a string comparison not returning true.

+Any other interpretations of how compliance should be viewed are encouraged to use custom compliance option.

 _Why doesn't the config overview page reflect the inclusion changes immediately?_